 In June 2011, NATO defence ministers approved the second NATO Policy on Cyber Defence, which set out a vision for coordinated efforts in cyber defence throughout the Alliance within the context of the rapidly evolving threat and technology environment.
-This was accompanied by an action plan for implementation.

 In April 2012, cyber defence was introduced into the NATO Defence Planning Process.
 Relevant cyber defence requirements are identified and prioritised through the defence planning process.

-In July 2012, as part of the reform of NATO’s agencies, the NATO Communications and Information Agency (NCIA) was established.
+In July 2012, as part of the reform of NATO’s agencies, the NATO Communications and Information Agency was established.

 In April 2014, the NAC agreed to rename the Defence Policy and Planning Committee/Cyber Defence as the Cyber Defence Committee.

-On 17 September 2014, NATO launched an initiative to boost cooperation with the private sector on cyber threats and challenges.
+In September 2014, NATO launched an initiative to boost cooperation with the private sector on cyber threats and challenges.
 Endorsed by Allied leaders at the Wales Summit, the NATO Industry Cyber Partnership (NICP) was presented at a two-day cyber conference held in Mons, Belgium, where 1,500 industry leaders and policy makers gathered to discuss cyber collaboration.
-The NICP recognises the importance of working with industry partners to enable the Alliance to achieve its cyber defence policy’s objectives.
+The NICP recognises the importance of working with industry partners to enable the Alliance to achieve its cyber defence objectives.

-On 10 February 2016, NATO and the EU concluded a Technical Arrangement on Cyber Defence to help both organisations better prevent and respond to cyber attacks.
+In February 2016, NATO and the EU concluded a Technical Arrangement on Cyber Defence to help both organisations better prevent and respond to cyber attacks.
 This Technical Arrangement between NCIRC and the Computer Emergency Response Team of the EU (CERT-EU) provides a framework for exchanging information and sharing best practices between emergency response teams.

-At the Warsaw Summit in July 2016, Allied Heads of State and Government reaffirmed NATO’s defensive mandate and recognised cyberspace as a domain of operations in which NATO must defend itself as effectively as it does in the air, on land and at sea.
+At the 2016 NATO Summit in Warsaw, Allied Heads of State and Government reaffirmed NATO’s defensive mandate and recognised cyberspace as a domain of operations in which NATO must defend itself as effectively as it does in the air, on land and at sea.
 This improved NATO’s ability to protect and conduct its missions and operations.
 The Alliance also welcomed efforts undertaken in other international fora to develop norms of responsible state behaviour and confidence-building measures to foster a more transparent and stable cyberspace.

-On 16 February 2017, Allied defence ministers approved an updated Cyber Defence Action Plan, as well as a roadmap to implement cyberspace as a domain of operations.
+In February 2017, Allied defence ministers approved an updated Cyber Defence Action Plan, as well as a roadmap to implement cyberspace as a domain of operations.
 This increased Allies’ ability to work together, develop capabilities and share information.

-At the Brussels Summit in 2018, Allied leaders agreed to set up a new Cyberspace Operations Centre as part of NATO’s strengthened Command Structure.
-The Centre will provide situational awareness and coordination of NATO operational activity within cyberspace.
+At the 2018 NATO Summit in Brussels, Allied leaders agreed to set up a new Cyberspace Operations Centre as part of NATO’s strengthened Command Structure.
+The Centre provides situational awareness and coordinates NATO’s operational activity in and through cyberspace.
 Allies also agreed that NATO can draw on national cyber capabilities for its operations and missions.
 Allies maintain full ownership of those contributions, just as Allies own the tanks, ships and aircraft in NATO operations and missions.

 In February 2019, NATO defence ministers endorsed a NATO guide that sets out a number of tools to further strengthen NATO’s ability to respond to significant malicious cyber activities.
 NATO needs to use all the tools at its disposal, including political, diplomatic and military, to tackle the cyber threats that it faces.
-The response options outlined in the NATO guide will help NATO and its Allies to enhance their situational awareness about what is happening in cyberspace, boost their resilience, and work together with partners to deter, defend against and counter the full spectrum of cyber threats.
+The response options outlined in the NATO guide help NATO and its Allies to enhance their situational awareness about what is happening in cyberspace, boost their resilience, and work together with partners to deter, defend against and counter the full spectrum of cyber threats.